andrey-b12/google_ads_conversion_upload-/README.md

 ---

-## Design Principles

-- Modular scripts with clear separation of concerns
-- Simulated API logic mirrors Google Ads `ConversionUploadService`
-- Output logs for traceability and review
-- Prepped for real credential integration if needed
+## Bonus Logic Implemented

+- Automatically create conversion actions if they don't exist (simulated logic)
+- Add retry logic for intermittent failures or rate limits using exponential backoff

 ---

-## Next Steps (for real-world use)

-To integrate this into a live Google Ads API system:
-- Replace the mock upload with actual API calls using the `google-ads` client library
-- Securely manage `developer_token`, `client_id`, and `refresh_token`
-- Add conversion action resource naming
+## Design Considerations

+- Modular, self-contained scripts
+- Highly readable and prescriptive in-code comments
+- Output logs enable traceability and debugging
+- Designed for test-mode simulation but easily extendable to live API integration

 ---

+## Future Expansion for Production

+If this were a live implementation:
+- Replace `mock_upload_with_retry` with `google-ads` API client
+- Use `OAuth2` + Developer Token + Customer ID for authentication
+- Implement batching and partial failure handling per API specs
+- Use real `conversion_action` resource names tied to your Google Ads account